 The customer portal is clean and straightforward.
 There are no banner ads, no marketing at all, just a tabbed interface which gives you easy access to all your features: Services, Domains, Billing, Support, Tickets and more.

-The portal doesn't have any direct site management tools, but there is a Login button which takes you to a regular cPanel installation.
+The portal has no direct site management tools, but there is a Login button which takes you to a regular cPanel installation.
 If you've used cPanel before you'll find your way around immediately.
-If you're a beginner it'll take longer, but you can learn things bit-by-bit.
-File Manager and FTP Accounts are two of the icons at the very top of the page, for instance, and both provide ways to help you upload a site you've already built.
+If you're a beginner it'll take longer, but you can learn things bit by bit.
+The File Manager and FTP Accounts are two of the icons at the very top of the page, for instance – you can use both of these to upload a site you've already made.

 The other site building highlight here is Softaculous, one of the best frameworks for finding, easily installing and managing hundreds of applications: WordPress, Joomla, PrestaShop, Drupal and more.
 You could set up WordPress in a couple of minutes, for instance, just by filling in a form.

 No single review is able to reliably tell you how a host will perform over time.
 What we try to do instead is look more closely at the website, the services, and the kind of support you get.
-If a host is cutting corners here, that may indicate other problems are likely to crop up in the longer term.
+If a host is cutting corners, it's more likely problems will occur later.

 We completed our tests by running Bitcatcha and other benchmarks on our server.
 This seemed to be located on the western side of the US, so connections from the UK took fractionally longer.
 You're unlikely to notice any issues, though, and the performance to the US and the rest of our test locations was good, meaning speeds were above-average overall.

-Hostwinds' feature-packed plans seem good value, but the feeble support and website are a concern.
-The 60-day money-back guarantee might make it worth the risk, but be sure to test the service in-depth.
+This web host's feature-packed plans seem great value.
+The 60-day money-back guarantee makes it worth trying out but be sure to test the service in-depth.